PushpenderIndia/VideoAgent/README.md

 - Add to `.env` file: `ELEVEN_LABS_API=your_key_here`
 - If not provided, system falls back to Google Text-to-Speech

+> **Note:** The system uses sensible defaults for all other settings (video quality, audio formats, etc.).
+No additional configuration is required.

 ### System Dependencies

 Install FFmpeg for video processing: